n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

 of text.

 ## Glyph classification ##

-Because Arabic is a joining (or cursive) script, proper shaping of text runs involves identifying the joining behavior of each character, then combining that information with any preceding or subsequent characters to determine the contextually correct form for display.
+In joining (or cursive) scripts, proper shaping of text runs involves identifying the joining behavior of each character, then combining that information with any preceding or subsequent characters to determine the contextually correct form for display.

 ### Joining properties ###

-Arabic characters are assigned a `JOINING_TYPE` property in the Unicode standard that indicates how they join to adjacent characters.
+Characters are assigned a `JOINING_TYPE` property in the Unicode standard that indicates how they join to adjacent characters.
 There are six possible values: